 So, in the college scenario, you've got one instructor with potentially 100+ students.
-For a home school self-study course where the student teacher ratio is closer to 1:1, then there's opportunity to pay closer attention to the actual percentage of correctly answered questions as reported in the Conceptual Academy grade book.
+For a home school self-study course where the student teacher ratio is closer to 1:1, then there's opportunity to take it to the next level, which means paying closer attention to the actual percentage of correctly answered questions as reported in the Conceptual Academy grade book.